Tummy Tuck Beverly Hills

 At Gabbay Plastic Surgery, Dr. Joubin Gabbay, M.D. offers the latest in advanced technology to remove excess fat or skin from the abdomen*.
-According to the American Society for Aesthetic Plastic Surgery, the tummy tuck (abdominoplasty) is the fourth most common surgery among women(breast augmentation, liposuction, and eyelid surgery are the top three).
-In some cases, optimal results are achieved when a tummy tuck is performed in conjunction with liposuction for a full abdominal rejuvenation*.
-A protruding or sagging stomach can be a cause of displeasure for many individuals, but Dr. Gabbay’s skillful precision and years of experience ensure that his tummy tuck patients will find renewed self-confidence and excitement about their abdominal appearance*.
+In some cases, you may achieve optimal results when combining a tummy tuck with liposuction for a full abdominal rejuvenation*.
+A protruding or sagging stomach can be a cause of displeasure for many individuals.
+Dr. Gabbay’s skillful precision and years of experience ensure that his tummy tuck patients will find renewed self-confidence and excitement about their abdominal appearance*.

 Before & After Photos

 Different Types of AbdominoplastyThere are many options and choices to review when considering a tummy tuck surgery.